 Hurunui District Council - Waste and Recycling

-Hurunui District Council provides a range of waste and recycling services including rubbish and recycling kerbside collections, transfer stations, recycling banks and a schools recycling and waste minimisation education programme.
+The council provides a range of waste and recycling services including refuse and recycling collections, transfer stations, recycling banks and a schools and community group education programme.

-Further information on waste and recycling in Hurunui is available by using the quick links below.
+Further information on waste and recycling in Hurunui is available using the quick links below.